COVID-19 – Is Sleeping More And Exercising Less Good?

 Walking, going on bike rides, finding at-home workouts on YouTube – simple things.
 Playing with your kids, doing projects at home that keep you focused and engaged – That type of activity is going to be very important in optimizing your stress and optimizing your life.

 A Word Of Caution

 Be careful with your media consumption.
 In fact, I recommend limiting yourself to 10-15 minutes a day.
 The more you read about coronavirus, and the more media you consume that focuses on how dangerous the world is, how many people are dying, etc, etc – That will add unnecessary stress to your life and deplete your immune function.

-Being active gets your mind off the “what if’s” and into the present moment.
+Being active gets your mind off the “what ifs” and into the present moment.
 Being active is like a form of meditation.
-If you’re doing something positive that captures your attention, you’re operating in “the now,” which helps to decrease stress hormones.
-Activity itself decreases stress hormones.
+If you're doing something positive that captures your attention, you're operating in “the now,” which helps to decrease stress hormones.
+The activity itself decreases stress hormones.

 By contrast, intense exercise can actually increase stress hormones.
 If intense training has been part of your activity rituals for some time, it can of course still be beneficial.
 But now is not the time to begin pushing your body well beyond what you’re typically used to.

 As a final reminder, beyond activity and exercise, now is the time for you to take the time and space for quality sleep.
 If you’ve yet to master getting 8 hours of sleep consistently, NOW is the time.
 Nothing will break you faster than poor sleep, and nothing will boost your mood and strengthen your immune system faster than sleeping well.